Arthur, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $62,250, and the median income for a family was $79,500.
 Males had a median income of $45,147 versus $22,105 for females.
 The per capita income for the village was $29,574.
 About 8.2% of families and 8.3% of the population were below the poverty line, including 12.3% of those under age 18 and 5.7% of those age 65 or over.

 Amish community

+By 1938, Arthur was acknowledged as a speech-island (sprachinsel) of the Pennsylvania German language.

 The village of Arthur characterizes itself on its website as an Amish-friendly community, with more than 4,000 "Plain People" living in the region centered on the village.
 The Amish settlement near Arthur was founded in 1864 and by 2013 had 30 church districts with about 150 people per district.
 The Arthur community was the eighth largest Amish settlement in the world, with 4,410 as of 2017.

 Education

 In July 2012, Arthur's longtime school district consolidated with the much smaller school district in nearby Lovington.
 High school students from both towns attend school in Arthur, while grade schools are maintained in both towns.
 The two schools have shared a football team for many years.
 In August 2014, the Atwood Hammond school district consolidated with Arthur Lovington, with the school name being changed to ALAH High School.